Oral and Maxillofacial Surgeon

 How often do people actually wake up during surgery and if that happens is it because the anesthesiologist screwed up?

-Asked by BRent almost 10 years ago
+Asked by BRent over 10 years ago

 The reported incidence is around 0.1-0.2%.
 It is very rare and I have never seen it or met anyone who has.
 As with all calamities of surgery, it is usually a multifactorial process.
 Most of the cases in which it happens, the patient has a neuromuscular blocking agent on board (they are paralyzed) and can't respond to surgical stimulus, despite being able to hear, feel, etc. Most surgeons don't require a paralytic during surgery, but virtually EVERY patient needs a period of paralysis during induction of surgery.
 This is because during intubation, you can undergo vasospasm if your vocal cords are irritated while the breathing tube is inserted.
 Having a short acting paralytic going at this time prevents this.
 Some patients metabolize drugs slower than others and the drug could be lingering around for longer leading to the inability to demonstrate awareness.
 Thats not necessarily the anesthesiologists fault.
 However there are instances in which the anesthesiologist is just too inexperienced and their error is involved as well.